kiith-sa/ICE/README.rst

 ================== ============================================================================

 ^^^^^^^^^^^^
-Requirements
+Dependencies
 ^^^^^^^^^^^^

-ICE is written in D2, so it requires a working D2 compiler such as DMD or GDC.
+ICE is written in D, so for compilation it requires a D compiler such as DMD.
+Currently, only DMD is supported; GDC will be supported once it becomes a part of GCC.
+Due to linker problems, only DMD 2.058 works on Windows; this should change in future.

-It also depends on Derelict, D:GameVFS and D:YAML, which are included for convenience.
-SDL 1.2, FreeType and OpenGL are required through Derelict.
+ICE depends on Derelict, D:GameVFS and D:YAML, which are included for convenience.
+SDL 1.2, SDL-Mixer, FreeType and OpenGL are required through Derelict.

 ^^^^^^^^^^
 Installing